openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Intro.md

 	- Is an execution configuration compiled for a particular device and takes into account its capabilities.
 	- Holds a reference to a particular device and a task executor for this device.
 	- Can create several instances of [Inference Request](@ref infer_request).
-	- Can export an internal backend-specific graph structure to an output stream.
+	- Can export an internal backend specific graph structure to an output stream.
 3. [Inference Request class](@ref infer_request):
     - Runs an inference pipeline serially.
     - Can extract performance counters for an inference pipeline execution profiling.